-On completing the programme students should be able to:
+On completing the programme students should be have acquired:

 - C1.
-Practical experience in a range of molecular techniques (including DNA isolation/purification, PCR, sequence analysis/bioinformatics and selective isolation of industrially significant micro-organisms.) - C2.
+Practical experience in a range of molecular techniques (including DNA isolation/purification, PCR, sequence analysis/bioinformatics and selective isolation of industrially significant microorganisms.) - C2.
 An understanding of the principles, applications and limitations of molecular biological techniques. - C3.
 An understanding of the principles and practices of recombinant DNA technology in agricultural sustainability including intellectual property management. - C4.
-An understanding of the principles and practices of fermentation and process control. - C5.
-The ability to critically assess the quality of the experimental data generated by these techniques. - C6.
-Deploy design-thinking approaches to solve problems in biotechnology.
+An understanding of the principles and practices of fermentation, process control, renewable energy and the control of pollutants. - C5.
+The ability to critically assess the quality of the experimental data generated by these techniques.

 Understanding and experience of molecular biological and microbiological techniques used in industrial biotechnology, notably microbial technology, are provided by individual and group based practical classes supplemented by lectures and seminars.
-More advanced training in some skills (C1-C6) is provided on an individual basis during the dissertation project in which the student works within a university research team.
+More advanced training in some skills (C1-C5) is provided on an individual basis during the 12-week dissertation project in which the student works within a university research team or within an industrial work setting.

-Independent reading of recommended references is important in understanding how knowledge is applied and techniques used (C1-C6).
-However, students are encouraged to acquire skills through active participation in project planning, experimental design and data interpretation as part of the coursework covered initially in the phase 1 modules and later in specialised modules, and finally through participation in data interpretation (C5-C6).
-Learning is reinforced and further developed as students apply their skills in data collection, analysis, interpretation and presentation in their MRes project and thesis.
+Independent reading of recommended references is important in understanding how knowledge is applied and techniques used (C1-C4).
+However, students are encouraged to acquire skills through active participation in project planning, experimental design and data interpretation as part of the coursework covered initially in the semester 1 modules and later in specialised modules, and finally through participation in data interpretation (C5).
+Learning is reinforced and further developed as students apply their skills in data collection, analysis, interpretation and presentation in their MSc project and thesis.

-Formal examinations (C1-C4, C6) are used to assess some subject specific/practical skills, especially when additional reading reinforces learning.
-However, most of these skills are assessed by coursework reports and presentations (C1-C6).
-Some of the skills are further practiced and assessed by means of the MRes thesis (C6).
+Formal examinations (C1, C2 and C4) are used to assess some subject specific/practical skills, especially when additional reading reinforces learning.
+However, most of these skills are assessed by coursework reports and presentations (C1-C4).
+Some of the skills are further practiced and assessed by means of the MSc thesis (C5).